Visiting School

 Homework

 The nature and volume of homework varies as the children progress through the school.
 It is important that children complete their homework as requested in order to reinforce their learning in the classroom.
 If you experience difficulties as you support your child with their homework, please contact the school and we'll be happy to discuss and help you.
+We don't want homework to be stressful and we don't want it to take all night!

 Card System